equinor/segyio/README.md

 ## Getting started ##

-When Segyio is built and installed, you're ready to start programming!
+When segyio is built and installed, you're ready to start programming!
 For examples and documentation, check out the examples in the python/examples directory.
 If you're using python, pydoc is used, so fire up your favourite python interpreter and type `help(segyio)` to get started.

 ### Requirements ###

-To build and use Segyio you need:
+To build and use segyio you need:
  * A C99 compatible C compiler (tested mostly on gcc and clang)
  * [CMake](https://cmake.org/) version 2.8.8 or greater
  * [Python](https://www.python.org/) 2.7 or 3.x.